All in a Day's Work: Just Add Water

 Best used:

-Download and post the cartoon on bulletin boards, in your cubicle and attach it to emails to remind team members that numbers—like words—tell stories.
+Download and post the cartoon on bulletin boards, in your cubicle, attach it to emails.
+Have fun while spreading the word that unit-based teams help keep medical costs affordable.

 Format: